-I follow so many bloggers, chefs, food media sites etc on Instagram and Snapchat.
+I follow so many bloggers, chefs, food media sites etc on Instagram.
 Around this time of year, it always feels like our little region is behind everyone else in terms of spring splendour.
 I know that homegrown fruit and vegetables are a long way off, but even the flowers and general green in the landscape are slow on the uptake here.
 All the hot pink magnolias and spring bulbs are blowing up my feed while I keep proclaiming, “March is soooooo ugly!”

 So, a few strategies.
 I keep cut flowers, cute plants and other indoor greenery around at all times.
 I also buy and grow a lot of sprouts.
 I naturally start craving them when the daylight stretches later into the evening.
 So many varieties can always be in season in your own house!
 Whether you’re planting peas for shoots, soaking alfalfa for a cute little tangle on your sandwich, or activating some sweet bean-based ones like I have here.